Sunday, 30 July 2017

 Happy Christmas in July!

 On Wednesday 25th we went back to the Remarkables for another day of lovely skiing.
 The weather was fabulous.
 The resort was promoting a "July Christmas" so lots of the staff were dressed up in festive costumes!
 This time Chanel did not have a lesson and went to ski with David to practise her skills.
-They had a fantastic time going down blues and greens.
+They had a fantastic time going down blues and greens and Chanel skied her first red run.
 Like me, Chanel's favourite run was the Sugar Bowl with its wide slopes and great views.
 I am delighted at how much her skiing has progressed.
 We all met up for a drink in the Ice Bar on the mountainside - great fun in great company.

 Later on we walked from our apartment down the hill to have a walk around the town; James and I had a drink sitting outside a bar overlooking the lake (it had an overhead heater which made it feel quite cosy) the young folk brought us Fergburgers later and we all watched a film - Guardians of the Galaxy - which we all enjoyed.